 The main function of the parietal lobe is to give consciousness to our body about our body and our surroundings.

-You know where your limbs are without looking on them, right?
+You know where your limbs are without looking at them, right?
 That is a basic example of how it works, giving you some degree of awareness without you really thinking about it.

 Want another example in action?
 Try closing your eyes and walking around your living room.
 Even with your eyes closed, you roughly know what the distance is between you and the sofa or coffee table.